 What programs are offered at Coady Institute?

-Can I take two or more certificate programs during one trip to Antigonish?
+Can I take more than one certificate program during one trip to Antigonish?

 Can I apply to the diploma or certificate and a Youth or Women’s Centre program?